Why is My Cat Attacking Me All of a Sudden? And How To Handle

 Domestic cats still retain these hunting tendencies even if they don’t need to hunt since you feed them breakfast, noon, and supper without making them work for it.
 Play is one way to deal with this habit.

 Encouragement of aggressive play is inappropriate since it ignores undesirable behaviour (not reinforcing it with your attention).
 If your cat attempts to play rough, get out of there, ideally into another room, close the door, and keep quiet.
-No reaction indicates that your cat does not receive attention for the undesirable behaviour (and as a result, they are less likely to do it if they realise they won’t receive attention for it).

 In positive reinforcement training, “good” behaviour is also rewarded.
 Therefore, you may give the cat a food treat when they are playing with their cat toy or when they are comfortable and peaceful.